-Week 1 (January 10th) Gospel, Church & Culture: form and function in human society.
+Week 1 (January 12th) Gospel, Church & Culture: form and function in human society.

-- Prior to 9 am on the day of the first class please post a short bio to the Discussion Board on Quercus.
-Share with the other students who you are, where you are from, and one instance in your own life when you experienced a 'cultural pinch' (i.e. when you became aware of some novel, competing, or changing cultural norm). - Week 2 (January 17th) A theology of mission: four key doctrines that inform the Church's understanding of gospel and culture. - Week 3 (January 24th) A historical perspective of cross-cultural mission: the tension between coherence & contextualization. - Discussion of Christianity Rediscovered (Donovan). - Impact summary due on Christianity Rediscovered & Oral presentations begin during the seminar.
+Prior to 9 am on the day of the first class please post a short bio to the first Discussion Forum on Quercus.
+Share with the other students who you are, where you are from, and one instance in your own life when you experienced a 'cultural pinch' (i.e. when you became aware of some unknown, competing, or changing cultural norm).

-Week 4 (January 31st) The relationships between gospel, church and culture.
+Week 2 (January 19th) A theology of mission: four key doctrines that inform the Church's understanding of gospel and culture.

+- Week 3 (January 26th) A historical perspective of cross-cultural mission: the tension between coherence & contextualization. - Discussion of Christianity Rediscovered (Donovan). - Impact summary due on Christianity Rediscovered & Class presentations begin during the seminar. - Week 4 (February 2nd) The relationships between gospel, church, and culture.
 How they interact as dynamic forces.
 A narrative example: Pat Patten's story.
-Discussion of Insider Movements.

-• Required reading: Talmin H. & Travis, J. (ed.)
+Discussion of Insider Movements. - Required reading: Talmin H. & Travis, J. (ed.)
 Understanding Insider Movements: Disciples of Jesus Within Diverse Religious Communities.
 Pasadena, CA: William Carey Library, 2015. pages 7-39.
-489-499, and 537-543 (pdf posted to Quercus)

-Week 5 (February 7th) Translating and transmitting the gospel: grasping the complexities that arise due to cultural frameworks.
+489-499, and 537-543 (pdf posted to Quercus) - Week 5 (February 9th) Translating and transmitting the gospel: grasping the complexities that arise due to cultural frameworks.
 A Biblical Case Study in Translating the Gospel: Acts 17.

-Week 6 (February 14th) A case study of mission in a particular North American context.
+Week 6 (February 16th) A case study of mission in a particular North American context.

-• Discussion of Breathing Space: A Spiritual Journey in the South Bronx (Neumark)

-• Impact summary due on Breathing Space
+- Discussion of Breathing Space: A Spiritual Journey in the South Bronx (Neumark) - Impact summary due on Breathing Space